qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 1. Late Interaction - [ColBERTv2: Effective and Efficient Retrieval via Lightweight Late Interaction](https://ar5iv.org/abs/2112.01488)
 1. [SparseEmbed: Learning Sparse Lexical Representations with Contextual Embeddings for Retrieval](https://research.google/pubs/pub52289/)

+Why just read when you try it out?

+We've packed an easy-to-use Colab for you: [Sparse Vectors Single Encoder Demo](https://colab.research.google.com/gist/NirantK/ad658be3abefc09b17ce29f45255e14e/splade-single-encoder.ipynb).
+Run it, tinker with it, and start seeing the magic unfold in your own projects.
+We can't wait to hear how you use it!

 ## Conclusion

 Alright, folks, let's wrap it up.
 Better ranking isn't a 'nice-to-have,' it's a game-changer, and Qdrant can get you there.